-With the introduction of the Taking Control of Goods regulations on 6th April 2014, there have been changes to which items may or may not be taken into control during enforcement.
+The Taking Control of Goods regulations 2014 state which items may or may not be taken into control during enforcement.

 This applies to enforcement undertaken by a High Court Enforcement Officer (HCEO) or a certificated Enforcement Agent (EA).